• About

 Observatory Station by Miyu Hosoi

-for an installation at the Barbican Centre in London, England, as part of a larger installation work by Miyu Hosoi.
+My work was recently picked for an installation at the Barbican Centre in London, England, as part of a larger installation work by Miyu Hosoi.
 Following this premiere run, Feel the Sound will embark on an international tour, including to MoN Takanawa: The Museum of Narratives, Tokyo, in late 2026.
 My recording will be part of a system that spatially maps and plays sounds from around the globe through a twelve-channel speaker setup.
 It will appear alongside other sounds contributed by artists and recordists from all over the world.
 My submission was a field recording completed at Port Colbourne, Ontario, on March 15th, 2025.
 The sounds in the recording featured migrating geese and the preparations at the mouth of the Welland Canal for new shipments commencing the following week.

 About the installation